Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Frictionless room-count-to-booking flow

-Count your rooms.
-Pick a time.
-Book.
-Tidy Casa stripped booking to the minimum.
-No in-home estimates, no phone calls, no quote emails.
-The booking page calculates a price from room count and frequency.
-For the visitor who values speed, this is the fastest path to a booked cleaning in this group.
+Tidy Casa stripped booking to the minimum: the page calculates a price from room count and frequency, with no in-home estimates, phone calls, or quote emails.
+It’s the fastest path to a booked cleaning in this group.

 New York's Little Elves